 Know what to look for

-The good news for drivers is that they don’t need to be an engineer or chemist to know which car oil to use, and they don’t have to change their oil grade whenever the temperature changes.
+The good news is that you don’t need to be an engineer or chemist to know which car oil to use, and you don’t have to change your oil grade whenever the temperature changes.
 Simply follow the motor oil grade recommended by the vehicle manufacturer for optimal engine protection in all types of weather.
 Not sure where to find the oil grade for your vehicle?
 Usually you can find it printed on the oil cap, and occasionally it will be printed on a label under the hood.
 And of course you can always swing by your local Advance Auto Parts store when it's time for your next oil change, where an associate will be happy to help you.

 It’s important to note that SAE also has a coding system for gear oil, such as the one that's used in a manual transmission, and that it’s different than the ratings for engine oil.
 So if there’s a bottle of 85W-140 oil sitting on the barn or garage shelf gathering dust, don’t put it in your engine.
 And finally, when choosing an oil, look for one with the American Petroleum Institute “donut” seal on the bottle.
 It indicates that the oil meets API performance standards.
 What kind of oil do you use in your engine?
 Leave us a comment.